Guyana Kaieteur Falls is the number one tourist attraction in this lush country.

 It’s hard to find much information on affordable accommodation options in Georgetown; however, we stayed at Rima Guesthouse and had a great stay.

-Room rates start from US$30 p/night (single) or $40 (double) for a comfortable room and shared bathroom facilities.
+Updated prices for 2024: Room rates start from US$35 p/night (single) or $45 (double) for a comfortable room and shared bathroom facilities.
 The guesthouse is in a great location and has some cheap places to eat nearby (which are very hard to come by here).

-The guesthouse is sparkling clean, a friendly family runs it, and they offer a great daily lunch menu too.
+The guesthouse is sparkling clean, run by a friendly family, and offers a great daily lunch menu.

 The best hotel in town is Marriott Hotel Georgetown.